Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mosquito Folded With Carry Handle

 It's not just portability where the Mosquito shines, though.
 The braking system includes three parts: a rear drum brake; a regenerative brake; and a stomp brake.
 Unlike other scooters that combine mechanical and electronic braking systems, the drum brake on the Mosquito is operated via the brake lever on the right, and the electronic brake by the thumb paddle on the left.
-Having the option to use the regen brake alone means you can brake more efficiently since the regenerative mechanism recycles wasted energy to prolong battery life.
+Having the option to use the regen brake independently means you can brake more efficiently since it recycles energy to prolong battery life.

 Mosquito Regen Paddle

-Once fully activated, the brakes bring you to a halt from 15 mph in 4.8 meters.
+Once fully engaged, the brakes brought me to a stop from 15 mph in 4.8 meters.
 While some riders like to use the stomp brake, I recommend you don’t as it wears the tire down.

 Mosquito Brake Lever